WiIIiam278/HuskChat/docs/Filters-and-Replacers.md

-The `filtered:` property of a channel lets you specify whether a message sent to a channel should be filtered first by the enabled filters and message replacers defined in the `chat_filters` and `message_replacers` section of the `config.yml` file.
+The `filtered:` property of a channel lets you specify whether a message sent to a channel should be filtered first by the enabled filters and message replacers defined in the `chat_filters` and `message_replacers` section in the dedicated [`filters.yml`](config-files) file.
 To use a filter, ensure the channel you want to be filtered has `filtered` enabled and that the chat filters are correctly enabled and configured.

 ## Replacer
 Message replacers will alter the contents of the message, such as by replacing certain character combinations with emoji.